faultypointer/faultypointer.github.io/README.md

-# blog.carboxi.de
+# faultypointer.github.io

-The carbons and oxygens of my life.
+The carbon and nitrogen of my life.